-Line 1501 Unrestricted

-Please enter Cash and cash equivalents that are "unrestricted."
+Line 1501 Unrestricted Please enter Cash and cash equivalents that are "unrestricted."
 Unrestricted Cash means cash that has no restrictions.

-Line 1501 Restricted

-Please enter Cash and cash equivalents that are "Restricted."
+Line 1502 Restricted Please enter Cash and cash equivalents that are "Restricted."
 Restricted Cash means cash amounts in obligatory reserve, development charges, etc., or any reserve funds that council has restricted their use.

-Line 1503 Unallocated

-Please enter Cash and cash equivalents that are "unallocated."
+Line 1503 Unallocated Please enter Cash and cash equivalents that are "unallocated."
 "Unallocated" means cash that hasn't been apportioned between unrestricted and restricted funds.
+Line 9950 Cash and cash equivalents, end of year Cash and cash equivalents, end of year, is automatically calculated.
+It is the sum of lines 1501 through 1503.
+This line is also equal to line 9920.
 Indirect Method (Schedule 54B):